 - Laser Surgery – during laser surgery, your ophthalmologist will use a laser to perform the retinal detachment surgery to create small burns around the edge of the retinal tear.
 These burns produce scars that seal the edges of the tear.

 - Cryopexy – during this procedure, your ophthalmologist will use an intensely cold probe to freeze the back wall of the eye behind a retinal tear.
 This will stimulate scar tissue and seal the edges of the tear.

-Retinal Detachments – almost all patients with retinal detachments require surgery to return the retina to its proper position.
+Almost all patients with retinal detachments require surgery to return the retina to its proper position.
 There are several ways to fix a retinal detachment.
-The most common surgical procedures are scleral buckling, pneumatic retinopexy, and vitrectomy.
+The most common retinal detachment surgery procedures are scleral buckling, pneumatic retinopexy, and vitrectomy.
 Each type of surgery for detached retinas is designed to press the wall of the eye against the retinal holes, holding together until scarring heals the tears.